+How long will I live?
 It’s a numbers thing.
 The most common marker of mortality is the body mass index, which is your weight to height ratio.
-But BMI is often bullshit.
+But BMI is often BS.
 It’ll label Kahlil Mack obese and say some skinny dude with a beer belly and Twinkie diet is the epitome of health, without ever factoring in muscle and fat.
-And, as for your vital signs—blood pressure, breathing rate, pulse, and temperature—they’re like dashboard warning lights: invaluable when something is going wrong but otherwise not so much.
+And, as for your vital signs—blood pressure, breathing rate, pulse, and body temperature—they’re like dashboard warning lights: invaluable when something is going wrong but otherwise not so much.
 Out with the old, in with the new.
-Recently, researchers have discovered numbers that better demonstrate health and predict mortality, and they have a lot more to do with the gym than the doctor’s office.
+Recently, researchers discovered numbers that better demonstrate health and predict mortality, and they have a lot more to do with the gym than the doctor’s office.

 • WALKING SPEED